 etc. All of these additional ingredients are fresh and human-grade.

-We are not nutritionists, but we can read and understand food
+I am not a nutritionist, but I can read and understand food

 labels.
 If you are unsure about what to feed your dog, you